Davey8716/Win-11-AHK-Quick-Launch-Manager/README.md

 # AHK Quick Launch Manager

+A tiny Windows tray app for AutoHotkey users who jump between Python main.py projects and want one active quick-launch profile at a time.

 Windows-only PySide6 utility for a very specific workflow: managing a folder of AutoHotkey launchers that start Python `main.py` projects.

 This is not a general launcher.
 It is for users who keep many small Python desktop tools or automation projects and want a quick, mouse-button-driven way to switch which AutoHotkey launcher is active.
 The app is intentionally centered on one active `.ahk` launcher at a time.